brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

+The last two columns `x` and `y` are the projected coordinates.
 Now it's a perfect time to overlay this data on a 2D map.

 ### Overlay data on a map
-Import `Bokeh` packages for interactive plot.
+Import `Bokeh` packages for interactive data visualization.

 ```python